heigvd-teaching-tools/online-test-platform/README.md

 ### 7) Add roles to your user

 If you wish to start with an empty database you can manually add roles to your user.
+Otherwise please check the section "Get the database dump from the production server".

 You may eventually need to adapt the container name `postgresql` and the database name `onlinetest` in the following command: